Sarah C. Koch

 I am also a faculty advisor for the student group FEMMES - check out all of the awesome things they are doing!

-I also organize Math Mondays in Ypsi, where a bunch of us do math with students at Ypsi Community Middle School on Monday mornings.
-Our visits to the middle school have been temporarily replaced by virtual Super Saturdays.
-If you are interested in joining us, please email me!
+I organize Math Mondays and Wednesdays in Ypsi, where a bunch of us do math with students at Ypsi Community Middle School on Mondays and Wednesdays.

-Stephen and I organize Michigan Math Circle and Washtenaw and Wayne County Math Teachers' Circle!
+Stephen and I also organize Michigan Math Circle and Washtenaw and Wayne County Math Teachers' Circle!
 Check them out!

 Math Corps: